DS-Meena/Language-Models/Neural Language Models/README.md

 **model.py**

 In this, I create a sequential model with embedding and LSTM layers, which is a common architecture for text generation tasks.

+**training.py**

+This file has the code to train the model.
+I trained for 50 epochs and used 20% data for validation.

+## Kaggle Notebook

+You can also check the corresponding notebook at kaggle: [Love Poems using LSTM](https://www.kaggle.com/code/dsmeena/love-poems-using-lstm/notebook)